microcosm-cc/bluemonday/README.md

 `go test`

-I personally use a Makefile as it spares typing the same args over and over.
+I personally use a Makefile as it spares typing the same args over and over whilst providing consistency for those of us who jump from language to language and enjoy just typing `make` in a project directory and watch magic happen.

-`make` will build (for 64-bit linux), test and install the library.
+`make` will build, vet, test and install the library.

 `make clean` will remove the library from a *single* `${GOPATH}/pkg` directory tree

-`make test` will run the tests with a coverage report
+`make test` will run the tests

 `make cover` will run the tests and *open a browser window* with the coverage report